About the Department of Neurology

-Epilepsy Center Our Epilepsy Center provides expertise in the diagnosis and treatment of epilepsy and related disorders.
-The center features outstanding epileptologists, a new state-of-the-art, 24-hour inpatient epilepsy monitoring unit, and full outpatient EEG and diagnostic capabilities.
+The Epilepsy Center The Epilepsy Center provides expertise in the diagnosis and treatment of epilepsy and related disorders.
+Our center encompasses outstanding epileptologists, a new modern inpatient epilepsy monitoring unit, and full outpatient electroencephalography (EEG) and diagnostic capabilities, including home video EEG.

 ALS/Muscular Dystrophy Program Our ALS/Muscular Dystrophy Program offers diagnosis and treatment of muscular dystrophy and amyotrophic lateral sclerosis (ALS).
 Our clinical care team specializes in improving quality of life, while our scientists engage in both clinical and laboratory research aimed at finding better treatments and cures.